UB-Mannheim/docxstruct/README.md

 ## Parsing code
-To use your custom parsing code instantiate your 'segment_parser.py' FunctionMapAKF constructor.
+To use your custom parsing code instantiate your *segment_parser FunctionMapAKF constructor*.
 Make sure your function tag is the one used in the segment_classifier.
-For the keys in 'function_map' use the keys noted in your segment holder (i.e. 'akf_segment_holder')
+For the keys in *function_map* use the keys noted in your segment holder (i.e. `akf_segment_holder`)

 ```python
     self.akf_one = AkfParsingFunctionsOne(endobject_factory, output_analyzer)